Stem Cell & EGF Fusion Serum

 - Flavonoids: EGCG Epigallocatechin Gallate from Green Tea, Resveratrol in Red Wine, and Soy Isoflavones.

-- Vitamin C: Naturally found in fruits, such as strawberries, oranges, and vegetables.
+- Vitamin C: Naturally found in vegetables and fruits like strawberries and oranges.

 - Vitamin E: Contains potent tocotrienols from Rice Bran Oil.